munawira/munawira.github.io/research.md

 I evaluate in [Accel-Sim](https://accel-sim.github.io/) against A100-class
 configurations, using SASS-level analysis and NVBit tracing so the instruction stream matches what real silicon executes.
-Energy comes from AccelWattch; area and timing estimates from Synopsys Genus.
 Benchmarks are drawn from Rodinia, Parboil, and PolyBench, with additional irregular workloads where the suites fall short.